leonjoosse/study-jam-2015-homework/README.md

 ## Final project

-I do have an idea about improving (Livecarb for Android)[https://play.google.com/store/apps/details?id=nl.livecarb.android].
+I do have an idea about improving [Livecarb for Android](https://play.google.com/store/apps/details?id=nl.livecarb.android).